 Leatherman makes a vast array of EDC tools.
 The Style PS makes the list because it is so easy to carry.
 It weighs just 1.58 ounces and measures under 3 inches.

 The Style PS multi-tool has 8 tools, including pliers, scissors, and tweezers.

 2. Swiss+Tech Micro-Max

 If you need more tools on your EDC keychain multi-tool, then this is the option for you.
-It’s got 19 different tools including: 2 hex wrenches, 6 screwdrivers, pliers, bottle opener, wire cutter and stripper, and hand drill.
+It has 19 different tools, including 2 hex wrenches, 6 screwdrivers, pliers, bottle opener, wire cutter and stripper, and hand drill.

 The EDC tool is cheap and has a lifetime warranty.
 It folds down to be really compact so it can fit into your pocket.